NestorPlasencia/forecast-weather/README.md

 ## 2. Resource Planning

-Based on the structure of the data I found that the open weather free plan can fully cover all the required data.
+Based on the structure of the information I found that the openWeather API with free plan, can fully cover all the required data.

 ### API REST resource